 Hip dysplasia.
-These two words terrify large and giant breed dog owners, but the truth is hip dysplasia can happen to any size dog.
-This condition can drastically reduce a dog’s quality of life and is painful for owners to watch.
-The good news is that embracing the responsibilities of owning a large dog breed, and educating yourself about potential health conditions, such as hip dysplasia, can go a long way toward keeping your dog comfortable.
+These two words terrify large and giant breed dog owners, but the truth is hip dysplasia can happen to any size or breed of dog.
+This painful condition can drastically reduce a dog’s quality of life and is difficult for owners to watch.
+The good news is that embracing responsible dog ownership and educating yourself about potential health conditions like hip dysplasia can go a long way toward keeping your dog comfortable.

 What Is Canine Hip Dysplasia?

-Canine hip dysplasia is a common skeletal condition, more common in large or giant breed dogs, although it can occur in smaller breeds, as well.
-To understand how the disease works, owners first need to understand the basic anatomy of the hip joint.
+Hip dysplasia is a common skeletal condition, often seen in large or giant breed dogs, although it can occur in smaller breeds, as well.
+To understand how the condition works, owners first must understand the basic anatomy of the hip joint.

 The hip joint functions as a ball and socket.
-In dogs with hip dysplasia, the ball and socket do not fit or develop properly, rubbing and grinding instead of sliding smoothly.
+In dogs with hip dysplasia, the ball and socket do not fit or develop properly, and they rub and grind instead of sliding smoothly.
 This results in deterioration over time and an eventual loss of function of the joint itself.

 What Causes Hip Dysplasia in Dogs?

 Several factors lead to the development of hip dysplasia in dogs, beginning with genetics.
-Hip dysplasia is hereditary and is especially common in large and giant breed dogs, like the Great Dane, Saint Bernard, Labrador Retriever, and German Shepherd Dog.
+Hip dysplasia is hereditary and is especially common in larger dogs, like the Great Dane, Saint Bernard, Labrador Retriever, and German Shepherd Dog.
 Factors such as excessive growth rate, types of exercise, and improper weight and nutrition can magnify this genetic predisposition.

-Large breed and giant breed dog foods often contain joint supplements like glucosamine.
+Large breed dog foods often contain joint supplements like glucosamine.
 If your veterinarian diagnoses your dog with arthritis, glucosamine will likely be part of a comprehensive treatment plan.
-They will most likely recommend a chewable, veterinarian grade dose of glucosamine, chondroitin, and MSM.
+They will most likely recommend a chewable supplement veterinarian-grade dose of glucosamine and chondroitin.

-You can also purchase additional glucosamine supplements, like NaturVet’s ArthriSoothe-GOLD, for dogs that might be prone to developing arthritis and hip dysplasia down the line.
-While the research is limited, these supplements may help reduce the symptoms of hip dysplasia.
+You can also purchase supplements with these ingredients, like Glyde Mobility Chews, for dogs that might be prone to developing arthritis and hip dysplasia down the line.
+Joint supplements are often used as an early intervention and throughout the progression of arthritis, as they are safe for long-term use in most patients.
+While research is still limited, these supplements may help reduce symptoms of hip dysplasia.

 Symptoms of Hip Dysplasia in Dogs

-Some dogs begin to show signs of hip dysplasia when they are as young as four months of age, while other dogs develop it in conjunction with osteoarthritis as they age.
-In both cases, there are quite a few symptoms associated with hip dysplasia that larger breed dog owners should be familiar with.
+Some dogs begin to show signs of hip dysplasia when they are as young as four months of age.
+Others develop it in conjunction with osteoarthritis as they age.
+In both cases, there are a few symptoms that owners should be familiar with.
 These symptoms may vary depending on the severity of the disease, the level of inflammation, the degree of looseness in the joint, and how long the dog has suffered from hip dysplasia.

 - Decreased activity